Tuttlingen: Geography

+Climate

 History

 The name indicates Tuttlingen likely was a Celtic settlement long before the Romans erected a border castellum at the limes.
 Spurious archeological findings in 1874 support the theory, but due to its probable location under the foundations of houses in the town centre expansive excavations will not be done.

 During the Middle Ages Tuttlingen was first mentioned in 797, and belonged to the monastery of Reichenau shortly thereafter.

 The town received its town privileges before 1338 and belonged to Württemberg since 1376/77.
 Since that time the town was ruled by the "Twelve", consisting of the Mayor, the Sheriff (Schultheiss), and 10 other members of the judiciary/court.

 Eberhard im Bart upgraded the citadel of Honberg around 1460 to a first-class border fortress.

 During the Thirty Years' War, Tuttlingen was constantly embattled as the southern outpost of the Duchy of Württemberg.
 A key event was the Battle of Tuttlingen on 24 November 1643 in which the entire French army was defeated by the united Imperial-Bavarian troupes under Franz von Mercy, Melchior Graf von Hatzfeldt, and Johann von Werth.

 Tuttlingen was an administrative seat ("Obervogteiamt") early on, and in 1755 it became an administrative seat of Württemberg, which has morphed over time.

 On 1 November 1803 a fire destroyed all of Tuttlingen within the town walls in a matter of hours, and only a small section of the original town remained.
 Starting in 1804 the town was rebuilt by master architect Carl Leonard von Uber according to classicist plans with right-angle streets and rectangular housing settlements.

 Since 1822 the town has elected its council and mayor.

 In 1869 Tuttlingen was connected to the railway system, which was important for its industrial development.
 The original station was replaced in 1933.